Pawtucket Looff Carousel

 The Looff Carousel in Pawtucket, Rhode Island is a historic carousel which was built in 1895 by Charles I. D. Looff.
 The carousel was originally located in a carnival called Lee Funland in upstate, New York.
 The carousel was relocated to its present location at Slater Park in 1910.
 It is one of only six historic carousels in the United States which still resides in its original building.

-Notable Features
+Notable features

-The carousel features a functioning North Tonawanda Military band organ, as well as 44 standing horses, 6 menagerie animals (1 camel, 3 dogs, 1 giraffe, 1 lion), and 2 chariots.
+The carousel features 44 standing horses, 6 menagerie animals (1 camel, 3 dogs, 1 giraffe, 1 lion), and 2 chariots.
+Dogs were among Looff's favorite menagerie animals to carve.

+The horses are carved in Looff's "Coney Island" style, featuring slender legs, bodies carved to look as if they are in motion, and expressive faces-- often displaying flared nostrils, open mouths, and exposed teeth.
+The horses are adorned with Czechoslovak cut glass jewels, small mirrors, tails made from real horsehair, and ornately carved saddles and harnesses; many featuring carved rosettes, tassels, and draped fabric.
+The building features stained glass windows featuring Sandwich Glass.

+The 1990's saw extensive restoration of the carousel, with a focus on restoring the carousel to its original appearance.
+An antique Model 187 North Tonawanda Musical Instruments Works band organ, dating from 1909, was installed at the carousel in 1996.

+The carousel's turntable rotates at speeds well above a typical carousel speed of less than 6 mph; it is capable of reaching speeds of 14 mph, but currently operates at an average of 9 mph.

+The carousel is the oldest operating Looff "standing" carousel, with animals attached to the carousel turntable in a stationary position.